Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 Government Action Plans: What's Being Done in 2025-2026

-- BC — Team Family Care BC plus longitudinal family physician (LFP) model launched February 2023.
+- BC — Team Family Care BC plus longitudinal family doctor (LFP) model launched February 2023.

 - Ontario — primary-care expansion targeting attachment for every Ontarian by 2029 (announced 2024).

-- Alberta — Connect Care province-wide EHR rollout plus Modernized Alberta Primary Care payment model.
+- Alberta — Connect Care province-wide EHR rollout plus Modernized Alberta Primary Care booking model.

 - Quebec — accelerated IMG licensing and recurring medecin de famille bonuses.